10 Ways To Get Out Of Credit Card Debt

 3. Devise A Debt Management Plan

 Organize your finances with what’s known as a debt management plan.
 The difference between a debt repayment plan and a debt management plan is that you typically work with a third party agency, which acts as the go-between for you and the credit card companies.

 What’s more, instead of making individual monthly payments for each card, you only need to make a single payment to the agency.
 The agency might also be able to lower your interest rate and, by spreading out your payments for a longer duration, the amount you pay each month.

 When you consolidate your debt, you are combining all your credit card liability into a single loan.
-A personal loan can be a great option for consolidating your debt.
+A personal loan can be a great option for paying off your credit card and consolidating your debt.
 By doing so, you can lower your monthly payments on a fixed timeline (often 36 or 60 months).
 Plus, you now make a single payment.

 5. Lower Your Living Expenses

 When you’re trying to aggressively erase debt, do everything you can to make a budget and cut back on your spending.
 By reducing your monthly expenses, you could free up cash, which could go toward your debt.
 Start with the big and easy wins.
 "Big wins" are when you cut back on major living expenses, like housing, transportation and food.

 Among these three categories, food is a solid place to start because it doesn’t require drastic adjustments.
 Whereas you might need to move or get a roommate to save on housing, or go from a two-car to a one-car family, you can save on food by cooking more at home or by brown bagging your lunch a few times a week.